LionyxML/flymake-margin/README.md

 ![flymake-margin-mode](imgs/demo03.png)

-Freeing the fringe for other modes, `hl-diff` here (the green block marking a git insertion) and making flymake marks usable on Emacs TUI.
+Freeing the fringe for other modes, `diff-hl` here (the green block marking a git insertion) and making flymake marks usable on Emacs TUI.

 You can use any string you like, UTF-8 symbols, emojis and others.